Last Updated on January 16, 2023

 It is painful to watch these sick turtles, which have an even harder time dragging themselves onto the shore so much more slowly than the others.
 Many don’t have the power to reach safe nesting points out of the way of the tide, digging dangerously close to the shore.
 I wish there was more I could do, but we can only help by turning over the turtles when a wave crashes in and flips them over.

-See a turtle arribada in Ostional – Practical Information
+See turtles in Ostional, Costa Rica – Practical Information

 How to get to Ostional

 Ostional is located on the Nicoya peninsula; a small, unremarkable village most of the year, but there are a couple of hotels and a few restaurants.